-From tiny desktop amps to do-it-all modelling machines and tasteful vintage-aping valve combos, there has never been a better choice of cheap guitar amps available.
+From tiny desktop amps to do-it-all modelling machines and tasteful vintage-aping tube combos, there has never been a better choice of cheap guitar amps available.

 Of course, a low price point is nothing without a strong tonal performance, so in this buyers' guide we've gathered the very best budget guitar amps available today, in terms of sound, features and overall functionality.

-We believe these amps represent the best bang-for-your-buck value in the world today - they're ideal starting points for beginners, those looking for a small 'at home'/studio boxes and gigging guitarists alike.
+We believe these amps represent the best bang-for-your-buck value - they're ideal starting points for beginners, those looking for small 'at home'/studio boxes and gigging guitarists alike.

 Ahead, you'll find lunchbox tube heads, digital modelling combos, desktop amps and mini amps, which will suit players of all styles and abilities.